 Dealing with Acas to start an employment tribunal claim can be daunting.
-IBB’s Employment Team have extensive experience in securing favourable outcomes via Acas.
+IBB Solicitor’s employment law team have extensive experience in securing favourable outcomes via Acas.

 It is a legal requirement, unless an exemption applies, for individuals who want to make an employment tribunal claim to have made an early conciliation notification to Acas.
 A tribunal will reject a claim form (ET1) unless the complaint has been referred to Acas and a conciliation certificate issued.
 This certificate confirms that the early conciliation requirements have been met and must be included in the ET1.

 If you bring a claim against your employer you will be called the Claimant.
-The employer defending the claim will be called the Respondent.
+Your employer defending the claim will be called the Respondent.

 Early conciliation is: